-Parents/carers of children in Year 4, 5 and 6, will be informed prior to the start of the above lessons, in order to prepare their children.
+Parents/carers of children in all year groups will be informed prior to the start of the above lessons, in order to prepare their children.

 5. The Role of Parents

 The school is well aware that the primary role in children's RSE lies with parents and carers.
 We wish to build a positive and supportive relationship with the parents of children at our school through mutual understanding, trust and co-operation.
 In promoting this objective, we: